Astin01/seoul_tour_site/readme.md

 ## Intro

-A site that organizes tourist information and restaurant information about Seoul.
+A site that give tourist information and restaurant information about Seoul.

 ## Page